12 Things Teachers Worry About Today

 This post was originally published in 2012 and updated several times, most recently in 2020

 Teachers have so much to worry about today, as they always have.

 This week, I listened to some recordings of training provided to those who are going to help K-12 teachers manage the deluge of information that they encounter every day.
 One of the challenges for these folks is that they are not teachers, so they are not aware of their struggles.
 I thought I would write about some of them from a teacher’s perspective.
 Perhaps they will read this post and gain some insight.

 I certainly hope they do, as it may help them help teachers.

-First, teachers are concerned about the welfare and education of their students.
+Of all the things teachers worry about, this is probably the top priority.
+Teachers are concerned about the welfare and education of their students.
 Most teachers enter the profession because they want to help students learn and become healthy, happy adults.
 While their primary concern is education, teachers often find that they are assuming other roles as well, such as counselor, disciplinarian, and advocate.